๐ Search & Query

 }

-The above query searches for all entities from the myBlueprint
+The above query searches for all entities based on the myBlueprint

 contains the string myIdentifierPart